-Thursday 6 March 2008 — This is close to 17 years old.
+Thursday 6 March 2008 — This is almost 17 years old.
 Be careful.

 Pontoon is the first Garrison Keillor book I’ve listened to or read.
 I’d heard little bits and pieces of Keillor, and he always struck me as mildly amusing, but maybe too corny in a midwestern sentimental way.
 I wasn’t sure I’d like an entire novel by him.